Angione-Lab/12-machine-learning-models-for-text-classification/README.md

-# Expert Systems - ESWA-D-20-01852
+# Expert Systems
-This repository contains the python code that produced the data for the following paper submission: ESWA-D-20-01852
+This repository contains the python code that produced the data for a paper submission.

 ## How to run
 The following steps are required to run the code: